Blog & Guide » Download » How to Download Old Emails from Server

 Do I need an App Password?

 Yes, if your account has two-step verification enabled (Gmail, Outlook.com, Yahoo, iCloud, Zoho all require it).
-Generate the App Password inside the provider’s security settings and use it in place of your regular password.
+Therefore, generate the App Password inside the provider’s security settings and use it in place of your regular password.

 How long does it take to download a full mailbox?

-Plan on roughly 1 GB per 30 to 45 minutes over IMAP, depending on your bandwidth and how many attachments you have.
+Plan on roughly 1 GB per 30 to 45 minutes over IMAP.
+The exact time depends on your bandwidth and how many attachments you have.

 Can I download mail from an account that’s already closed?

 Only if you can still log in.
 Once a provider deletes the mailbox, the data is gone.
-If the account is in a grace-period state, download immediately using any of the methods above.
+However, if the account is in a grace-period state, download immediately using any of the methods above.